bobtsang28/bobtsang28.github.io/_projects/2025-05-25-the-red-brick-house.md

   </div>
 </div>

-As the final-year project of my university course, each student was given the opportunity to pitch their own idea for a 15-minute short film.
-Out of dozens of proposals, I was fortunate to have mine selected and to take on the role of director.
+For the final-year project of my university course, each student was invited to pitch a concept for a 15-minute short film.
+Out of dozens of proposals, mine was selected, allowing me to take on the role of director.

-The concept of the film drew from a wide range of inspirations. rom story elements influenced by films like Mirai (2018, dir.
-Mamoru Hosoda) to the title, which came from an antique shop called the Red Brick House near my home, I wanted to create a bittersweet story that explored family and the complexities of those relationships.
+The concept of the film drew from a wide variety of inspirations.
+From story elements influenced by films like Mirai (2018, dir.
+Mamoru Hosoda) to its title, inspired by an antique shop near my home called the Red Brick House, the aim was to craft a bittersweet narrative exploring family and the complexities of those relationships.

 <div class="gallery-box">
   <div class="gallery">